DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Discrete Flow Matching: Experimental Results

+We conduct a finer-grained ablation to isolate the contribution of each attribute-specific embedding.
+The additional results are reported in Table \ref{tab:ablation_seg}.
+We observe that removing either the prosody attribute embedding or the acoustic attribute embedding leads to noticeable performance degradation, particularly in naturalness and metrics closely tied to these attributes.
+Attribute-type embeddings guide the model in distinguishing which attribute each token corresponds to when feeding them into the DiT.
+When an attribute embedding is removed, the model is forced to treat all attributes uniformly, which results in entanglement and reduced synthesis quality.

-\subsubsection{Effect of NFE.}
+\subsubsection{Effect of NFE}

-We investigate the impact of varying NFE from 1 to 128 on DiFlow-TTS performance to explore the trade-off between inference efficiency and synthesis quality, as presented in Table~\ref{tab:ablation_nfe}.
-Although increasing NFE yields only marginal improvements in WER and speaker similarity, it significantly enhances UTMOS scores, indicating that the FDFD module benefits from additional refinement steps to generate more natural speech.
+We investigate the impact of varying NFE from 1 to 128 on DiFlow-TTS performance to explore the trade-off between inference efficiency and synthesis quality, as presented in Table \ref{tab:ablation_nfe}.
+Increasing NFE markedly improves UTMOS, indicating that the FDFD module benefits from additional refinement steps to generate more natural speech.
 In particular, performance stabilizes around 32 NFE, with optimal audio quality observed at 64 NFE, and only marginal improvements beyond this point.
-Although RTF naturally increases with NFE, the overall latency remains competitive.
-At 8 NFE, DiFlow-TTS is only slower than the 1 NFE setting in OZSpeech, yet it achieves 6.0$\times$ to 39.6$\times$ speedups over other baselines.
-At this setting, DiFlow-TTS delivers sufficiently strong performance in speech naturalness, intelligibility, and pronunciation accuracy, even if it does not outperform all baselines, as reported in Table~\ref{tab:latency-results}.
-These results demonstrate its effective trade-off between quality and efficiency.
+Although RTF naturally increases with NFE, the overall latency remains competitive (see Table \ref{tab:latency-results}).
+As reported in the Table~\ref{tab:overall-results-3s}, we show the \textbf{best performance at NFE = 128}; lower NFE values can be selected based on the user's latency and quality requirements.